Ellenton massacre

-The Ellenton riot or Ellenton massacre occurred in September 1876 and took place in South Carolina in the United States.
+The Ellenton massacre occurred in September 1876 and took place in South Carolina in the United States.
 The massacre was preceded by a series of civil disturbances earlier that year following tensions between the Democratic Party and the Republicans.
 Author Mark M. Smith concluded that there was one white and up to 100 blacks killed, with several white people wounded, while John S. Reynolds and Alfred B. Williams cite much lower numbers.

 Background

 Aiken County, South Carolina was established in 1871, during the Reconstruction era.
 In 1875 its population of white, adult males was 2,494 and that of black, adult males was about 1,000 more.
 In their drive to take back political and social power in the state, white Democrats used intimidation and outright violence in the following years to discourage freedmen from voting.
 During the election of 1876 at the end of Reconstruction, several armed conflicts took place in Aiken County and nearby areas of South Carolina prior to the election (Hamburg massacre).
 The Piedmont, with counties split narrowly between the races, broke out into violence, as had happened at previous elections.
 White paramilitary groups, related to the thousands of men in rifle clubs, formed chapters of Red Shirts and worked to disrupt black Republican organizing, voting, and other political activities.